Pylons/hypatia/docs/usage.rst

 objects to values rather than directly inspecting attributes of the content object.
-We use the same types of indexes, but we set up callbacks that allow us to adapt content to a result instead of exmaining the object for an attribute directly.
+We use the same types of indexes, but we set up callbacks that allow us to adapt content to a result instead of examining the object for an attribute directly.
 This is useful in the case that your content objects don't have attributes that match exactly what you want to index: